-- This Android Emulator Linux comes with built-in support for OpenGL – which, in turn, equipped with adequate PC resources allows for a far more powerful rendering than you’ll get in your everyday Android device.
+- This Android Emulator Linux comes with built-in support for OpenGL – which, in turn, equipped with adequate PC resources, allows for a far more powerful rendering than you’ll get in your everyday Android device.

-- Andro VM features default support for Net Sharing from guest to host, a powerful feature missing in many popular Android Emulators for Linux
+- Andro VM features default support for Net Sharing from guest to host, a powerful feature missing in many popular Android Emulators for Linux.

 - Contrary to many Linux Android Emulator, Andro VM works smoothly even without any kind of network connectivity.

 This powerful Android emulator Linux places the core Android OS into a containerized platform while abstracting low-level hardware accesses so you don’t have to worry about performance metrics.
-Anbox integrates the core system services of Android directly into your existing Linux operating system, thus allowing for a far more accessible and optimized emulation.
+Anbox integrates Android’s core system services directly into your existing Linux operating system, thus allowing for a far more accessible and optimized emulation.
 No matter what Android application you install in your system, it will act like and perform like a native Linux software.

 Highlights of Anbox